darrenhacks/example-bind-variables/README.md

 [in-list.go](code/in-list.go) shows using bind variables with an in-list.

+[temp-table.go](code/temp-table.go) shows using a temporary table to dynamically determine what to process at runtime.

 ## Caveat

 I am new to Go, and chose to write this application in Go as a learning